In 2022, tuition for full-time students at Wagner College was $49,460 a year.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Wagner College awarded 1,117 need-based scholarships to students, giving away total of $24,669,151 to help students with financial need cover the cost of school.
+In 2022, Wagner College awarded 1,117 need-based scholarships to students, giving away total of $24.7 million to help students with financial need cover the cost of school.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.